Quantum tunneling of composite object coupled with quantized radiation field: Composite object coupled with the quantized photon field

 However, if we trace out the radiation field entangled with the oscillator, as was done in the master equation (\ref{master}), then the superposition state gets suppressed.
 For example, $\rho (X=12, X'=-12, x=0, x'=\pm 2,t')$ represents the superposition state of the object being transmitted by the barrier (and arriving at $X=12$) whose oscillator is in the ground state and that being reflected by the barrier (and arriving at $X=-12$) whose oscillator is excited.

+Since the evolution of the c.m. degrees of freedom and that of the relative coordinate degrees of freedom decouple from each other when the wave packet is far away from the barrier, we freeze the wave packet evolution in the c.m. degrees of freedom at $t=t'$ by removing the first term $\frac{i}{2M}\left(\frac{\partial^2}{\partial X^2}-\frac{\partial^2}{\partial X'^2}\right)$ of the right hand side of (\ref{master}) to simplify the numerical evaluation.
+Therefore the peak of the transmitted part and that of the reflected part stay at $X=12$ and $X=-12$ respectively in the discussion below.

-According to the master equation (\ref{master}), we have
+According to the master equation (\ref{master}) without the first term involving the evolution of the c.m. degrees of freedom, we obtain